PedroLunet/AtariAirlock/README.md

 ### IMPLEMENTED FEATURES

-- **Walking** - The game character will move left and right when the respective arrow keys are pressed.
+- **Mouse and Keyboard Movement** - The game character will move left and right and also jump when the respective arrow keys are pressed.
-- **Jumping** - The game character will jump when the arrow up key is pressed.
 - **Getting coins** - When the game character goes over a coin, he collects it and his score is increased.
-- **Getting keys** - Keys are waiting to be caught on each floor.
+- **Getting keys** - Keys are waiting to be caught on each floor/level .
 The character needs to catch them, by going over them (just like the coins), to unlock the elevator to the next floor.
+- **Multiple Levels** - As the hero progresses through each elevator , 4 levels with coins and new monsters awaits him .
+- **Various Monster Types** - Monsters appear in each level , some capable of shooting bullets at the hero , others racing to get him .
+- **Flooded Levels** - The player will have to get through each level quick enough to not get sunk with the submarine.
-- **Collisions** - The game character dies when he touches monsters.
+- **Collisions** - The game character suffers various consequences when it collides with bullets , monsters or the water that is sinking the submarine.

-### PLANNED FEATURES

-- **Different Monsters** - Implement different monsters, that should have different attack strategies.
+## Planned Features

+All the planned features were successfully implemented.

 ### DESIGN

 #### DRAWING THE SUBMARINE

-**Problem in Context**
+**Pre Intermidiate Delivery Problems**

 When first designing the submarine structure, we were faced with 2 problems: what characters to use and, if using more than one character, how would we do that?